anasnakawa/bi-app-sass/README.md

 ## Bi App SASS
-bi-app lets you write your stylesheets once, and have them compiled into 2 different stylesheets one for `left-to-write` layout, and the other for `right-to-left` layouts
+bi-app lets you write your stylesheets once, and have them compiled into 2 different stylesheets one for `left-to-right` layout, and the other for `right-to-left` layouts

 created by [Anas Nakawa](//twitter.com/anasnakawa), inspired by [Victor Zamfir](//twitter.com/victorzamfir)